bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 Choosing sensible priors for these parameters is not straightforward, so we will select priors which are relatively unrestrictive.
 For the birth and death rates, we will use exponential priors with a mean of 1.0; this places more probability on small rates, but still permits rates which are towards the higher end of those estimated from living animals and plants {% cite HenaoDiaz2019 --file Tutorial-Template/master-refs.bib %}.
 For the sampling rate, we will also choose an exponential prior, this time with a mean of 0.2.

 On the **initial =** buttons you will see two sets of square brackets.
 The first indicates what the starting value for that parameter will be, meaning its value in the first iteration of your chain.
 We need to alter our initialisation values to ensure that they sit within our prior distributions.
-The second contains two values which denote the range of values that our parameters are permitted to take, which are also important to consider carefully.
+The second contains two values which denote the limits of the range of values that our parameters are permitted to take, which are also important to consider carefully.
 Priors influence the probability of certain values being tested in your chain, but values which are improbable under your prior can still be selected if the signal in your data is strong enough; setting this range provides hard limits to your parameter values regardless of your priors.
 Our parameters are all rates, expressed per branch per million years, so the full set of values they can take ranges between 0.0 and infinity.

 This is also the point where we express how many sections (here called **dimensions**) we want in our **piecewise constant** rates.
 Our rates will be assumed to be constant within these sections, but will be permitted to change at the break points between them.
 To keep our analysis simple (in the hope of a timely convergence!), we are going to give our rates **four** dimensions, corresponding to the major geological intervals spanned by the phylogeny: the Triassic, Jurassic, Early Cretaceous and Late Cretaceous.

 >Change the **birth rate** prior from a uniform distribution to an exponential.
 Using the drop-down arrow on the left, check that the **mean** is set to 1.0.
 Click on the **initial =** button and change the **initialisation value** to 1.0.
 Check that the lower value is 0.0 and the upper value is `Infinity`.
 Change the **Dimension** to 4.
 Repeat these four steps for the **death rate** prior.
 >
 >Change the **rho** (sampling) prior from a uniform distribution to an exponential.
 Using the drop-down arrow on the left, change the **mean** value to 0.2.
 Click on the **initial =** button and change the **initialisation value** to 0.5.
 Check that the lower value is 0.0, and change the upper value to `Infinity`.
 Change the **Dimension** to 4.

+We can leave the rest of the tabs as they are and save the XML file.
+We want to shorten the chain length and decrease the sampling frequency so the analysis completes in a reasonable time and the output files stay small.
+Note that we won't alter the **treelog** because we won't be using it, as our tree is fixed.
+(Keep in mind that it will be necessary to run a longer chain for parameters to mix properly and converge.)

+>Navigate to the **MCMC** panel.
+>
+>Change the **Chain Length** from 10’000’000 to 1’000’000.
+>
+>Click on the arrow next to **tracelog** and change the **File Name** to `$(filebase).log` and set the Log Every to 1’000.
+>
+>Leave all other settings at their default values and save the file as `dinosaur_BDSKY.xml`.

+We can now start "hacking" our XML template to remove the content we don't need and add some additional features.

+>Open `dinosaur_BDSKY.xml` in your preferred text editor.